zumiez/bimbly/README.md

 - [x] Finish way to navigate documentation
 - [x] Implement parameter querying
 - [ ] Implement error querying
+- [ ] Check parameters passed to those that are available for the method
 - [x] Implement data type querying
 - [ ] Finish the Interactive Shell portion